 Sagrada Familia Mass Times

-From October 2017 it’s possible to attend the international mass on Saturday evenings, Sunday mornings, and some holidays at Sagrada Familia.
+From October 2017 it’s possible to attend the on Saturday evenings, Sunday mornings, and some holidays at Sagrada Familia.

 The entrance is on Carrer de Marina and the dress code is ‘dignified’.

 Those interested in celebrating mass at Sagrada Familia Crypt can so for free without booking at the following times:

 - Saturday TBA

 - Sundays and holidays TBA